-1. The authority responsible for notified bodies, as part of its ongoing monitoring of notified bodies, shall review an appropriate number of notified body assessments of manufacturers' technical documentation, in particular the performance evaluation documentation to verify the conclusions drawn by the notified body based on the information presented by the manufacturer.
+Review of notified body assessment of technical documentation and clinical evaluation documentation by the notified body based on the information presented by the manufacturer.
 The reviews by the authority responsible for notified bodies shall be conducted both off-site and on-site.